justinnais/alpine-inc/README.md

    >
    > This fails due to error `TASK [web : Run application] fatal: [web]: FAILED! => {"changed": false, "msg": "Could not find the requested service notes.service: host"}`
    >
-   > Many hours were spent attempting to get this working with little progress, despite following all the instructions in lab documents.
+   > Many hours were spent attempting to get this working with little progress, despite following all the instructions in lab documents and plenty of research.